pyworld-kaddi/PYTHON/MY LEARNINGS/python_crash_course_3edition/BASICS-I/README.md

                     In this chapter, you learned what lists are and how to work with the indi-vidual items in a list.
                     You learned how to define a list and how to add and remove elements.
                     You learned how to sort lists permanently and temporar-ily for display purposes.
-                    You also learned how to find the length of a list and how to avoid index errors when you’re working with lists.
+                    You also learned how to find the length of a list, and how to avoid index errors when you’re working with lists.

                     In Chapter 4 you’ll learn how to work with items in a list more efficiently.
                     By looping through each item in a list using just a few lines of code you’ll be able to work efficiently,